 Questions for Reflection:

-▪ Do I believe the truth of the words of God through the prophet Amos?
+▪ Do I believe the Word of the Lord stands forever?

 ▪ Am I willing to let those around me know that God is coming in power and that He will rule with a powerful arm?